Ideal Target Clients and Why Chasing The Wrong Customers Waste Time, Money, and Energy

 In a recent Selling Power survey of B2B sales leaders, only:

-Ideal target client profiles are also known as ideal target buyer profiles, ideal target customer profiles, and ideal buyer personas.
-Regardless of what you call them, do you know what percent of deals in your existing pipeline fit your ideal target client profile?
+Ideal target clients want and need what you have to offer.
+If you get a sales meeting with an ideal target client, you should will win the majority of the time.
+Ideal target clients are also known as ideal target buyers, ideal target customers, ideal buyer personas, and ideal client profiles.
+Regardless of what you call them, you should know what percent of deals in your existing pipeline fit your ideal target client profile?

-You should.
-Sales teams with clearly defined buyer profiles and clearly defined target markets outperform sales teams that do not by 24 to 44 percent.
+Because sales teams with clearly defined buyer profiles and clearly defined target markets outperform sales teams that do not by 20%.

 The Definition of Bad Customers